Making skincare lotion is all about trial and error.

 Before you begin, make sure you have read lesson one, creating simple skincare products.

-Along with yesterdays article, lesson two on formulating, then you’re ready to follow our step by step guide to creating formulas.
+Along with yesterdays article, lesson two on formulating, you’re ready to follow our step by step guide to creating formulas.

 The best way to approach making a skincare formula is to break it down into three stages:

 Stage One (The oil phase)

-It is important to note that there are a number of ways you can formulate a product depending on the ingredients.
+It is important to note that there are several ways you can formulate a product depending on the ingredients.

-First, start by weighing your oils, we recommend that you weigh everything into individual containers, keeping ingredients separate.
+First, weighing your oils, we recommend that you weigh everything into individual containers, keeping ingredients separate.